Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Applications: Astrophysical dusty plasmas

 The environments proposed to support acoustic RDIs are often at least partially ionized\cite{hopkinsResonantDragInstability2018}, and dust generically picks up a charge in a range of astrophysical environments.
 Therefore environments in which acoustic RDIs occur will in general plausibly support dust-ion two-stream instabilities.
 As a means of determining a heuristic for which of these effects is dominant, we derive a sufficient condition for the two-stream instability to have a comparable or faster growth rate.

-We focus on the dominant acoustic RDI mode, the "quasi-drift" mode, whose growth rate at resonance is provided by Hopkins and Squire.\cite{hopkinsResonantDragInstability2018} We use their result for short wavelength ($c_s t_s k_{||}\gg \frac{\mu+1}\mu$) as this matches conditions in the following subsections, and out of convenience.
-Assuming $\zwn$ and $\zsn$ are order unity, and that $\hwsd\gtrsim1$, the growth rate is bounded by the inequality:
+We focus on the dominant acoustic RDI mode, the "quasi-drift" mode, whose growth rate at resonance is provided by HS.\cite{hopkinsResonantDragInstability2018} We use their result for short wavelength ($c_s t_s k_{||}\gg \frac{\mu+1}\mu$) as this matches conditions in the following subsections, and out of convenience.
+Assuming $\zwn$ and $\zsn$ are order unity, and that $\hwsd\equiv\frac\wsd{c_s}\gtrsim1$, the growth rate is bounded by the inequality:

 As per equation \ref{equ:2Sgrowth}, the growth rate at resonance of the two-stream instability is (ignoring drag and assuming $\csi\lesssim\cia$)

 It is important to note that this is only valid when the growth rate is substantially faster than the collision rates experienced by both dust and ions.
 Comparing these and assuming Epstein drag, we find that the two-stream instability is faster than the quasidrift mode for